bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 I think we still need review cycles.
 So people read the bit and the documentation about like use cases are all fired up, but not many people are fired up about reading specs and trying to see what makes sense.
 So I've been spending some more time on that too, back and forth with James and others, and I think that's got to continue for a little longer while we figure out the SIGNET stuff.
-So that's my, my intention at least.
+So that's my intention at least.

 Speaker 0: 01:09:33

 Yeah.
 So like I'm not suggesting we're like imminent to activate this.
-I know there's still like, you know, months, if not, like maybe a year or two on how like we're sort of like, OK, this is it.
+I know there's still like, you know, months, if not, like maybe a year or two on how like we're sort of like, okay, this is it.
 Right.
 Like everything is great.
 Everybody agrees it's great.